 The trek to Nar Phu leads you through isolated settlements and alpine pastures.
 Starting from the Annapurna Circuit trailhead in Koto, you gradually leave behind the pine forests and typical Annapurna villages.
 The trail climbs across cascading waterfalls and river gorges into the high Trans-Himalayan zone.

-Meta and Chyamje: After leaving Koto (2,600 m), you hike through terraced farms and small villages like Meta (3,560 m).
-Along the way, suspension bridges and pine forests give way to stony terrain.
-Wildflowers bloom in summer.
+- Meta and Chyamje: After leaving Koto (2,600 m), you hike through terraced farms and small villages like Meta (3,560 m).

-Phu Gaon (Phu Village): Arriving at Phu (4,080 m), you enter the highest green valley.
+- Phu Gaon (Phu Village): Arriving at Phu (4,080 m), you enter the highest green valley.
 Phu has a small guesthouse cluster around a meadow, with stone cottages and a sacred gompa.
-Mount Himlung Himal (7,132 m) looms to the north above the ancient monastery in the village.
-The ground is strewn with prayer flags and mani stones.
-Stay here to acclimatize and explore – day hikes to nearby viewpoints (or even Himlung Base Camp, 4,600 m) are possible.

-Nar Phedi to Nar Village: Leaving Phu, the trail drops steeply to Nar Phedi (3,490 m) and then climbs up to Nar village (4,110 m).
+- Nar Phedi to Nar Village: Leaving Phu, the trail drops steeply to Nar Phedi (3,490 m) and then climbs up to Nar village (4,110 m).
 Nar is perched on a ridge with spectacular views down to the Marsyangdi River gorge and back toward Phu.
-The village has terraced fields watered by glacial streams, and a 300+ year-old monastery.
-You may witness villagers plowing with yaks or tending barley fields.

-How Much Does the Nar Phu Valley Kang La Trek Cost?
+How Much Does the 10-Day Nar Phu Valley Trek Cost?

 The total cost of a Nar Phu Valley Trek varies depending on factors like group size, season, and services.
 Mountain Eco Trails offers competitive all-inclusive packages (trekking permits, guides, lodges, meals, transportation, etc.) tailored to your needs.

 Taking all factors together, a full-service 10-day Nar Phu trek with Mountain Eco Trails typically runs in the range of USD 950 to 1250 per person (based on double occupancy, mid-range lodges).
-As noted by local operators, pricing varies with group size and season.
-Solo travelers may pay more (since permits require 2+ people).
 Whatever your budget, we tailor the itinerary; for example, our Short Nar Phu 10-day package is ideal for groups with limited time.
 However, if you decide to choose a half-board package that includes a Guide, Permits, and transportation, then the Nar Phu Valley Trekking cost starts from USD 650 per person.